 Description

-A churchyard war memorial set on line with the eastern end of the church chancel.
-The monument, of limestone ashlar, has a wheel-head, Celtic cross with knot patterns carved in relief to the arms and a central domed knop.
-The tapered, rectangular shaft connects to the base, which is also tapered, with a moulded cap and has, inscribed to the north-eastern face: ‘+ / TO THE GLORY OF GOD / AND IN GRATEFUL MEMORY OF / THOSE MEN CONNECTED / WITH THIS PARISH AND CHURCH / WHO FELL IN THE GREAT WAR / 1914 – 1918’.
-The flanks are carved with the names of the fallen.
-The rear, south-western face is inscribed: ‘SONS OF THIS PLACE.
+The Stapleton War Memorial is a churchyard monument aligned with the eastern end of the church chancel.
+Made of limestone ashlar, it features a wheel-head, Celtic cross adorned with knot patterns carved in relief on the arms and a central domed knop.
+The tapered, rectangular shaft connects to a similarly tapered base, which has a moulded cap.
+On the north-eastern face, it is inscribed: ‘+ / TO THE GLORY OF GOD / AND IN GRATEFUL MEMORY OF / THOSE MEN CONNECTED / WITH THIS PARISH AND CHURCH / WHO FELL IN THE GREAT WAR / 1914 – 1918’.
+The sides of the monument bear the names of the fallen.
+The rear, south-western face carries the inscription: ‘SONS OF THIS PLACE.
 LET THIS BE SAID. / THAT YOU WHO LIVE ARE WORTHY OF YOUR DEAD. / THESE GAVE THEIR LIVES THAT YOU WHO LIVE MIGHT REAP / A RICHER HARVEST ERE YOU FALL ASLEEP.’
-The plinth is stepped.
+The plinth of the memorial is stepped.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.